Department and Program Recommendations for First-Year Students

 The Community and Global Health concentration brings together a variety of disciplines and perspectives to important issues in population health and applies these approaches to civic engagement projects, independent research, as well as in classroom settings.
 The concentration builds on the strong ties between the liberal arts and the core concepts of public health—a diverse, multidisciplinary field unified around the examination of health, illness, and healing in local and international communities.

-For additional information, please consult our main website (www.macalester.edu/cgh), the senior projects page (https://sites.google.com/macalester.edu/cgh-senior-seminar-2022/home) or the program’s co-directors, Vittorio Addona ([email protected]) and Samuel Asarnow ([email protected]).
+For additional information, please consult our main website (www.macalester.edu/cgh), the senior projects page (https://sites.google.com/macalester.edu/cgh-senior-seminar-2023/home) or the program’s co-directors, Samuel Asarnow ([email protected]) and Leslie Myint ([email protected]).

 Unless otherwise indicated, the 100-level critical theory courses offered in the fall semester are appropriate for first-year students.
 Those at the 200 level are typically accessible for first-years keenly interested in the subject matter.
 If in doubt, simply email the relevant instructor, finding their email on the Mac online directory.

-A Critical Theory concentration consists of 24 credits: five courses selected from both “Core” and “Elective” classes, and one advanced course or project, typically in the senior year, which generates a lengthy research paper.
+A Critical Theory concentration consists of six standard courses totalling 24 credits: five courses selected from both “Core” and “Elective” classes, and one advanced course or project, typically in the senior year, which generates a lengthy research paper.
 This last requirement is often combined with the student’s major capstone or honors thesis.

 For more information and specific courses offered, please see the Critical Theory website: Critical Theory.

-For questions regarding the CT Concentration, please contact the director of the Program, Professor David Chioni Moore.
+For questions regarding the CT Concentration, please contact the director of the Program for 2023-24, Professor Kiarina Kordela.

 Economics is the study of how people make decisions and how these decisions apply to real-world problems.
 Economics can help us understand income inequality within and across countries, the quality of the environment, unemployment, poverty, crime, health care, financial crises, technological change, inflation and many more issues.
 Our Principles of Economics course introduces the basic tools that economists use to explore these topics and will cover fundamental economic concepts like scarcity, supply and demand, costs and benefits, trade-offs, and incentives.